Isaac-Ayanda/Isaac-Ayanda/readme.md

 - 🌱 I’m currently learning: Kubernetes
 - 👯 I’m looking to collaborate on: DevOps and Cloud Engineering.
-- ⚡ Fun fact: I love to attend Conferences for Networking and Meetups for learning.
+- ⚡ Interest: I love to attend Conferences for Networking and Meetups for learning.
 - View some of my hands on DevOps projects.
 Click: [Portfolio](https://github.com/Isaac-Ayanda/DevOps_Projects)

 <!-- <img src="https://user-images.githubusercontent.com/64049432/203648913-38af64b1-2761-4a04-919d-aeb567935a47.gif" border-radius="5px" width="95%" height="600px"> -->